Saucon Valley High School

-Saucon Valley High School is a four-year public high school in Hellertown, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
+Saucon Valley High School is a four-year public high school in Hellertown, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania.
 It is located at 2100 Polk Valley Road in Hellertown in Northampton County.

 It is the only high school in the Saucon Valley School District, which is consolidated in a single complex, the Saucon Valley School District Campus, as of September 1999.
-The campus, spread across 106 acre, combines the high school, middle school, elementary school, and administrative offices all under one roof, and also includes ball fields, playgrounds, stadium, and track facilities.
+The campus, spread across 106 acre, combines the high school, middle school, elementary school, and administrative offices all under one roof and also includes ball fields, playgrounds, stadiums, and track facilities.

-As of the 2021–22 school year, the school had an enrollment of 690 students, according to National Center for Education Statistics data.
+As of the 2023–24 school year, the school had an enrollment of 630 students, according to National Center for Education Statistics data.

-The school's colors are red and black, and its mascot is the panther.
+The school's colors are red and black, and its mascot is the black panther.

 Athletics

 Saucon Valley High School students participate in a range of sports, including football, baseball, softball, basketball, soccer, tennis, cross country, swimming, wrestling, field hockey, volleyball, lacrosse, golf, and track and field.
 The school competes in District XI tournaments, and is part of the Colonial League and the PIAA.
 Eligibility to participate is set by school board policies.